s1hetu/Django-Chat-App-with-Channels/Documentation.md

 ### Consumer :
 Small unit of channels, like views in django, tells what happens when we connect,disconnect and receive WebSocket.
+Each consumer has it's own scope, which is a set of details about a single incoming connection.
+They are tiny ASGI applications, driven by events.

 ### Websocket :